Related Topics• Health »

 COVID-19 Vaccines: Find Trusted Information With PPL

-We are carefully monitoring news and research about the multiple vaccines being introduced to immunize against COVID-19.
-The following resources are intended to help you learn about the vaccines and about Maine’s and Portland’s vaccination plans and procedures.
+The following resources are intended to help you learn about COVID-19 vaccines and about Maine’s and Portland’s vaccination plans and procedures.

 Statewide and Citywide Vaccine Updates

-The state vaccination information website offers information on who can be vaccinated when and how to sign up, answers to frequently asked questions, and a list of current vaccination sites.
+The state vaccination information website describes who is eligible for a vaccine, offers answers to frequently asked questions, and has a list of current vaccination sites.
 A vaccination dashboard provides visuals and data on how many people have been vaccinated across the state.